 I'll tell you what an abuse of power is.

-The Supreme Court in a long line of cases has said you cannot be penalized for exercising rights you have under the United States.
+Writing up an article of impeachment about obstruction of Congress when you're exercising your constitutional rights, the Supreme Court in a long line of cases has said you cannot be penalized for exercising rights you have under the United States.

-Well, Jay, when you have three branches of government and the executive and and the legislative branch are in conflict, well, that would be the purpose of seeking remedy in the judicial branch.
+Well, Jay, when you have three branches of government and the executive and the legislative branch are in conflict, well, that would be the purpose of seeking remedy in the judicial branch.

-Uh and those cases may well, we may know Friday.
+And those cases may well, we may know Friday.

-When we come back, Bill O'Reilly's take on this week and your calls 800-941 Sean, if you want to be a part of the program.
+When we come back, Bill O'Reilly's take on this week and your calls, 800-941-Sean, if you want to be a part of the program.

-Stay right here for our final news roundup and information overload in the final hour of the Sean Hannity show.
+Stay right here for our final news roundup and information overload in the final hour of the Sean Hannity Show.

-We are we found, and as we outline here, are deeply concerned that so many basic and fundamental errors were made by three separate hand-picked investigative teams on one of the most sensitive FBI investigations after the matter had been briefed to the highest levels within the FBI,
+We found, and as we outline here, are deeply concerned that so many basic and fundamental errors were made by three separate hand-picked investigative teams on one of the most sensitive FBI investigations after the matter had been briefed to the highest levels within the FBI,

 even though the information sought through the use of FISA authority related so closely to an ongoing presidential campaign, and even though those involved with the investigation knew that their actions would likely be subjected to close scrutiny.

-to take the necessary steps to ensure that they are sufficiently familiar with the facts and circumstances supporting and potentially undermining a FISA application in order to provide effective oversight consistent with their level of supervisory responsibility.
+including senior officials, to take the necessary steps to ensure that they are sufficiently familiar with the facts and circumstances supporting and potentially undermining a FISA application in order to provide effective oversight consistent with their level of supervisory responsibility.

-800-941-SHAWN is our toll free telephone number.
+800-941-Sean is our toll-free telephone number.

 You want to be a part of the program.